MinkyRay/cuda-gemm-optimization/cuda_project_max/GEMM-From-CUDA-Core-to-Tensor-Core.md

 | fp16 | 2     | 2                 |
 | fp8  | 1     | 4                 |

-Lower-precision data types increase the likelihood of bank conflicts, unless special memory layouts or warp-level instructions are used.
+**Lower-precision data types increase the likelihood of bank conflicts**, unless special memory layouts or warp-level instructions are used.

 ## Insights